fcostarodrigo/pug-cli/README.md

 Folders are searched for `.pug` and `.jade` files and `node_modules` is ignored by default.

-The arguments prefixed with `options` are passed directly to pug, those options are used as locals as well.
+The arguments prefixed with `options` are passed directly to pug, those options are used as local variables in pug templates as well.

 Extra arguments prefixed with `options` are also passed to pug.